 Also, make sure to stay in line with Google’s ad density regulations – violating these can hurt your organic traffic, and even result in a penalty.

 2. Use Banner Ads Effectively

-According to Google AdSense, the most effective banner ad sizes that you can host on your publishing site are:
+According to Google AdSense, the most effective banner ad sizes that you can use on your website are: